Module overview

 - the methodological and ideological frameworks of a range of recent scholarly writings on music

-- some of the current critical practices in musicology
+- exploring current critical practices in musicology.

 Subject Specific Intellectual and Research Skills